AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 ## Introduction

-This engineering documentation provides an overview of the BSU Spartan Team's self-driving car, designed for the WRO Turkiye 2024 International Finals.
+<p align = "justify">This engineering documentation provides an overview of the BSU Spartan Team's self-driving car, designed for the WRO Turkiye 2024 International Finals.
 It covers Mobility Management, detailing motor selection, chassis design, and assembly based on principles of speed, torque, and power; Power and Sense Management, explaining the vehicle’s power sources and sensor configurations with a wiring diagram and BOM; and Obstacle Management, outlining strategies for navigating the course with flow diagrams and detailed code.
-Visual documentation includes images of the robot from all sides and team photos, while performance videos showcase the robot’s functionality across challenges.
+Visual documentation includes images of the robot from all sides and team photos, while performance videos showcase the robot’s functionality across challenges. </p>

 ***